 Updating your current iPhone device is an economical way to bridge the gap between your older iPhone at the newest model but only to a point.
-The older the iPhone, the less features it gains from upgrading to iOS 6.
-For example, features like Siri and turn by turn navigation are not available on the iPhone 3GS or iPhone 4.
+The older the iPhone, the fewer features it gains from upgrading to iOS 6.
+For example, features like Siri and turn-by-turn navigation are not available on the iPhone 3GS or iPhone 4.

 If you are a current iPhone user, have you bought the new iPhone 5 or choosing to update your older iPhone?